For UK students living in England, Masters loans are available in 2023/24 to help fund your postgraduate course as well as any associated living costs

 Masters loans must be repaid concurrently with your undergraduate student loan.
 This means that you may find yourself repaying up to 15% of your income - 9% for your undergraduate loan and 6% for your postgraduate loan.

-There's no payments for making additional payments to pay some or all of your Masters loan off early.
-However, any outstanding balance remaining 30 years after the April you entered repayment will be cancelled.
+There is no penalty for making additional payments to pay some or all of your Masters loan off early, but these extra payments are non-refundable and you should only do this is if you plan to pay off the balance before the loan term ends.
+Bear in mind that any outstanding balance remaining 30 years after the April you entered repayment will be written off in any case.

 Find out more